-Julieta taught at Rutgers while she was completing her graduate work.
-She held professorships at Oregon State University and the National University of Rosario (Argentina).
-She worked at West Sound Academy, a preparatory school in the Seattle area, where she helped establish the Spanish International Baccalaureate program and restructure the language curriculum.
-While at WSA, she also taught Documentary Film and Journalism, and she coordinated the Creative, Active and Service components of the IB program.
+I'm the author of the book Islas imaginadas.
+La guerra de Malvinas en la literatura y el cine argentinos(Imaginary Islands: The Malvinas/Falklands War in Argentine Literature and Film, 2012) and the protagonist and co-scriptwriter of the 2012 award winning documentary film La forma exacta de las islas (The Exact Shape of the Islands).
+My articles on literature and culture have appeared in books (Greenwood, Salem, University of Pittsburgh Press), as well as in academic journals (Hispamérica, Kamchatka, Intertexts).
+My teaching career spans two decades.
+I taught at Rutgers while I was completing my graduate work, and held professorships at Oregon State University and the National University of Rosario in Argentina.
+For a few years, I ran my own language school in Kitsap County, where I served students of all ages and abilities.
+I also worked at West Sound Academy, a preparatory school in the Seattle area, where I helped establish the Spanish International Baccalaureate program and restructure the language curriculum.
+While at WSA, I taught Documentary Film and Journalism, and coordinated the Creative, Active and Service components of the IB program.

-As a freelance writer, Julieta has produced articles on literature and language for companies such as ABC-CLIO/Greenwood, eNotes and FluentU.
-She has worked as a translator within academia and the film industry, and has many years of experience in administration for nonprofits.
+As a freelance writer, I've produced articles on literature and language for companies such as ABC-CLIO/Greenwood, eNotes and FluentU.
+I've worked as a translator within academia and the film industry, and have years of experience in administration for nonprofits.

 I live outside of Seattle with my husband, our three boys, and a sweet Rhodesian Ridgeback named Daisy.